-The SULI program encourages undergraduate students to The MathPrograms service hosts a database of undergraduate pursue science, technology, engineering, and mathematics summer research programs, small travel grant programs, and (STEM) careers by providing research experiences at various other opportunities in mathematics at institutions the Department of Energy (DOE) laboratories.
-Selected across the nation. students participate as interns appointed at one of 17 mathprograms.org/db participating DOE facilities/laboratories.
-They perform research, under the guidance of laboratory staff scientists or SUMMER RESEARCH PROGRAMS OUTSIDE UCLA engineers, on projects supporting the DOE mission.
-The SULI Summer is a great time to try research.
-There are hundreds program is sponsored and managed by the DOE Office of of summer programs across the US.
-The Undergraduate Science's and Office of Workforce Development for Teachers Research Center maintains a list of clearinghouses for and Scientists (WDTS) in collaboration with the DOE facilities/ summer programs. laboratories.
+The SULI program encourages undergraduate students to pursue science, technology, engineering, and mathematics (STEM) careers by providing research experiences at the Department of Energy (DOE) laboratories.
+Selected students participate as interns appointed at one of 17 participating DOE facilities/laboratories.
+They perform research, under the guidance of laboratory staff scientists or engineers, on projects supporting the DOE mission.
+The SULI program is sponsored and managed by the DOE Office of Science's and Office of Workforce Development for Teachers and Scientists (WDTS) in collaboration with the DOE facilities/laboratories.